kilpkonn/msc-thesis/main.typ

 ==== Tactic "trivial" <tactic-trivial>
 Tactic called "trivial" is one of the most trivial tactics we have.
-It only attempts items we have in scope and does not perform any type transitions The items in scope contains:
+It only attempts items we have in scope and does not consider any functions / type constructors.
+The items in scope contains:
 1. Constants
 2. Static items